 Post-Trip Extension: Quito & Otavalo

 Follow the mystery and magic of Galapagos with a 3-day cultural experience in the Andes of Ecuador.
-3 Days from $425 per person.
+3 Days.

 One pre-cruise hotel night in Guayaquil; post-cruise dayroom or hotel night in Guayaquil; transfers between Guayaquil airport/Hotel de Parque if booked on group flights; transfers to/from ship; Galapagos National Park entry fee; Galapagos Transit Card; shipboard accommodations; certified photo instructor; kayaking, snorkeling, stand up paddleboarding; one hour of free Wi-Fi per person/per day onboard ship; gear on loan (snorkeling gear, wetsuit); video chronicle of your trip; all meals onboard ship; most beverages onboard ship.
 Subject to change without notice.

 Airfare; meals not indicated as included; optional extensions; passport and visa expenses; travel insurance; items of a personal nature such as laundry; premium alcoholic beverages; Internet/Wi-Fi except mentioned as included; gratuities; fuel surcharge may apply.